 Open, Seminar—Fall

-This course is designed to introduce students to a range of relief printing techniques while assisting students in developing their own visual imagery through the language of printmaking.
+This course is designed to introduce students to a range of relief-printing techniques while also assisting students in developing their own visual imagery through the language of printmaking.
 Students will work with linoleum and woodblock materials.
 Students will develop drawing skills through the printmaking medium and experiment with value structure, composition, mark making, and interaction of color.
 Students will explore the history of printmaking media, the evolution of subject matter and technique, and the relationship of graphic arts to the methods of mechanical reproduction.
 Course objectives will include becoming familiar with using printing equipment, printing an edition, critically discussing one’s work, and developing a process of visual storytelling.
-The course will be supplemented with technical demonstrations, critiques, field trips, and slide lectures.
+The course will be supplemented by technical demonstrations, critiques, field trips, and keynote presentations.